CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-share.md

 4. Now, all the content within the folder is visible within to the recipient CSC projects.
 All project members can copy, download, and decrypt the folder's content through SD Connect.
 Additionally, they can access it via SD Desktop for analysis.

-### Data Collection
+### Data collection

 **Use case example:** A collaborative research effort involves multiple projects (Project A and Recipient project B).
 Project A owns a central data workspace and wants to allow members from the Recipient project B to upload additional files to a specific folder.
 By sharing the folder with Manage permissions, members from both projects can collaboratively add, modify, and access files within the shared folder, facilitating data collection efforts.

 1. Log in to SD Connect.
 2. Select CSC project: Navigate to the SD Connect browser page and choose the relevant CSC project in the top left corner.
-3. In the All folders tab, find the correct folder and on the same row (right-side), click on Share.
-In the new window, input the Share ID of the recipient project and select the permission level: manage.
-Click on Share to proceed.
+3. In the All folders tab, find the correct folder and on the same row on the right, click **Share**.
+In the new window, input the Share ID of the recipient project and select the permission level **Manage**.
+Click **Share**.
-4. Now, the folder is visible within to the recipient CSC projects.
-Project members can copy, download, and decrypt the folder's content.
+4. Now, all the content within the folder is visible within to the recipient CSC projects.
+All project members can copy, download, and decrypt the folder's content through SD Connect.
 They can also upload or delete files within the shared folder, accessible to both projects.
 The folder's content remains accessible via SD Desktop.